btk44/raspberrypi-server/README.md

 ## Simple home server with Raspberry Pi and Docker

 The goal of this project is to prepare a home server using Raspberry Pi 4B computer.
 I decided to run everything using docker so all the apps I would use there would be contenerized (self-hosted).
-The server will have two disks - one for the operating system and keep data and the second just for backup.
+The server will have two disks - one for the operating system and keeping data and the second just for making backup.

 ## Architecture
-Since I wanted to forward only one port through my router (it is the easiest wayto access your server from outside networks) I decided to use VPN gateway.
+Since I wanted to forward only one port through my router (it is the easiest way to access your server from outside networks) I decided to use VPN gateway.
 That is why I connected all app containers into my custom bridge network and acces it (the network) through VPN container.
 More on that later.

 > image will be here soon